damiankryzia71/bingus-broncohacks/README.md

 cd ../../
 python manage.py migrate
 ```
-Run the dev server and open `http://localhost:8000/app` to see if everything worked:
+Run the dev server:
 ```bash
 python manage.py runserver
 ```

+Finally, go to `localhost:5173` in your browser.
+If you see "API RESULT: Hello Bingus" then everything worked.